-- Fully Favorable – your claim was granted and the ALJ accepted your onset date.
+- Fully Favorable – your claim was granted and the Administrative Law Judge (ALJ) accepted your onset date.
 This is the decision you want.
 This means you get everything you asked for in your application.
 Of course, the Appeals Council can review the decision, but the chances of that are small.
 You should receive a letter from the payment processing center a few weeks after your decision and the letter will tell you how much your back benefits are as well as your monthly benefit.
 You will probably receive your first monthly check prior to receiving your back benefits.

 - Partially Favorable – usually, a partially favorable decision means that the ALJ agreed that you were disabled, but changed the onset date to a later time.
 This is good and bad.
 You should get benefits, but your back benefits will be less because the onset date was changed.
 Also, with a partially favorable decision, you need to see if the onset date was changed to a date after your date last insured because if so, you may only be entitled to SSI benefits and not SSDI.
 You may need to appeal certain aspects of a partially favorable decision.

 - Unfavorable – no one wants to see this, but it does happen.
 This decision means that the ALJ did not find you disabled and you will not be getting benefits.
 You can appeal this decision.
 The first level of appeal is to the Appeals Council and then you appeal to Federal Court if your claim is still denied.
 Many cases that were initially ruled as unfavorable by an ALJ have been overturned either by the Appeals Council, a Federal Court, or by another ALJ.
 Whether or not you will be successful on an appeal of an unfavorable decision depends on the facts of your case, the ALJ’s rationale for the decision, the regulations and the law.